Seawater: Microbial components

 While this may be true on a small scale, the large amounts of sewage routinely dumped has damaged many coastal ecosystems, and rendered them life-threatening.
 Pathogenic viruses and bacteria occur in such waters, such as Escherichia coli, Vibrio cholerae the cause of cholera, hepatitis A, hepatitis E and polio, along with protozoans causing giardiasis and cryptosporidiosis.
 These pathogens are routinely present in the ballast water of large vessels, and are widely spread when the ballast is discharged.

+Other parameters

+The speed of sound in seawater is about 1,500 m/s (whereas the speed of sound is usually around 330 m/s in air at roughly 101.3 kPa pressure, 1 atmosphere), and varies with water temperature, salinity, and pressure.
+The thermal conductivity of seawater is 0.6 W/mK at 25 °C and a salinity of 35 g/kg.